tmobile/jazz-installer/README.md

      1. The installer will complete the framework installation in some time
      1. Once Installation is completed, the settings.txt would contain the Framework's related URLs (Jenkins, BitBucket, Jazz Web Application).

 5) Provide Full Stack Installation - option (N)

         Do you need full stack including network(Y/N): N

+6) Provide existing Jenkins and Bitbucket Server option = N

+        Do you have existing Jenkins and Bitbucket Server(Y/N): n

       If N - is the option then

       1. For more information on [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.

 5) The installer supports the following installations.
 Please follow the installation wizard prompts.
 (The installer will take around 20-30mins (for a AWS RHEL T2.micro instance) to complete.)

      1. [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.